 - 7. The Applicant must prepare a Noise Management Plan for the development to the satisfaction of the Secretary.
-This plan must: - (a) be prepared in consultation with the EPA, and submitted to the Secretary for approval prior to the commencement of development under this consent, unless the Secretary agrees otherwise; - (b) describe the measures that would be implemented to ensure compliance with the noise criteria and operating conditions in this consent; - (c) describe the noise management system in detail; and - (d) include a monitoring program that: - evaluates and reports on: - the effectiveness of the noise management system; - compliance with the noise criteria in this consent; and - compliance with the noise operating conditions; - includes a program to calibrate and validate the real-time noise monitoring results with the attended monitoring results over time (so the real-time noise monitoring program can be used as a better indicator of compliance with the noise criteria in this consent and a trigger for further attended monitoring); and - defines what constitutes a noise incident, and includes a protocol for identifying noise incidents and notifying the Department and relevant stakeholders of any such incident.
+This plan must: - (a) be prepared in consultation with the EPA, and submitted to the Secretary for approval prior to the commencement of development under this consent, unless the Secretary agrees otherwise; - (b) describe the measures that would be implemented to ensure compliance with the noise criteria and operating conditions in this consent; - (c) describe the noise management system in detail; and - (d) include a monitoring program that: - evaluates and reports on: - the effectiveness of the noise management system; - compliance with the noise criteria in this consent; and - compliance with the noise operating conditions; - includes a program to validate the real-time noise monitoring results with the attended monitoring results over time (so the real-time noise monitoring program can be used as a better indicator of compliance with the noise criteria in this consent and a trigger for further attended monitoring); - includes a protocol for distinguishing noise emissions of the development from any neighbouring developments; and - includes a protocol for identifying a noise-related exceedance, incident or non-compliance and for notifying the Department and relevant stakeholders of these events.

-The Applicant must implement the approved Noise Management Plan as approved from time to time by the Secretary.
+The Applicant must implement the Noise Management Plan as approved by the Secretary.